On 3-generated 6-transposition groups: Notation, preliminaries and results

 \section{Notation, preliminaries and results}

 Let us fix some notation that is used throughout the rest of the paper:

 We write $|X|$ for the order of $X$.
-In context of the isomorphism types of groups we use $k$ to denote a cyclic group of order $k$, while $k^n$ is the direct product of $n$ copies of such a group.
-We use $D_n$ to denote dihedral groups of order $n$, and Mathieu groups are denoted by $M_n$.
+When discussing the isomorphism types of groups we use $k$ to denote a cyclic group of order $k$, while $k^n$ is the direct product of $n$ copies of such a group.
+We use $D_n$ to denote dihedral groups of order $n$, and $M_n$ to denote the Mathieu groups.